Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Prompt Templates for Datasets

-\textbf{Prompt Templates for Reefknot Dataset: } The Reefknot dataset~\cite{zheng2024reefknot} is specifically designed to evaluate cognitive hallucinations that arise from complex inter-object relationships in visual scenes, which often require models to perform relational reasoning beyond simple visual recognition and object detection.
-In the Reefknot dataset~\cite{zheng2024reefknot}, the input template for the model is presented below, where the prompts are highlighted in {\textbf{green}} and the image is highlighted in {\textbf{red}} for clearer illustration of the input structure and the interaction format provided to the model during evaluation.
+The POPE dataset~\cite{Li-hallucination-2023} is specifically designed to evaluate object hallucinations and object--attribute consistency within perceptual hallucinations in MLLMs.
+In the POPE dataset~\cite{Li-hallucination-2023}, the input template for the model is presented below, where the prompts are highlighted in {\textbf{green}} and the image is highlighted in {\textbf{red}} for clearer visualization.